yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/index.md

 Welcome to the Yuno Full SDK (Web) guide.
 This guide will help you get started with Yuno's payment solutions.
 Whether you're looking to implement your first payment integration or enhance your existing setup, this guide provides all the information you need to create a seamless payment experience for your users.

-> 📘 Web SDK v1.1 Release
+> 📘 Latest Web SDK
 >
-> v1.1 introduces enhancements to 3DS, performance, security, and user experience.
-To learn more, [visit the Web SDK v1.1 page](https://docs.y.uno/docs/yuno-web-sdk-v11).
+> This guide covers the latest Web SDK version with enhanced UI grouping, expanded language support, and improved performance.
+For information about previous versions, visit our [SDK Changelog](../../../../changelog/).

 ## Choose your integration method